Oscar James Cooper: Honors

 One of the founders of Omega Psi Phi (OPP) at Howard University, the nation's first fraternity established at a historically Black college or university.
 Following graduation, Cooper became a physician and settled in Philadelphia, where he spent his entire career.
 He continued his role as a founder of many influential organizations, including the Philadelphia Chapter of OPP, was a charter member of the Pyramid Club, and supported many Black charities.

-In addition to the marker, at the unveiling ceremony, the block of Jefferson Street between 16th and 17th was renamed to Dr. Oscar J. Cooper Way.
+At the unveiling ceremony for the marker, the block of Jefferson Street between 16th and 17th was renamed to Dr. Oscar J. Cooper Way.